Skip to content

 let mut client = SignalFishPollingClient::new(transport, config);

 The constructor immediately queues an Authenticate message (just like SignalFishClient::start).
-The message is sent on the first call to poll().
+It is offered on subsequent poll() calls as the handshake, transport admission, and work budget allow.

 Game loop integration

 Call poll() once per frame.
-It flushes all queued outgoing commands, drains all buffered incoming messages from the transport, and returns a Vec of events that occurred during this poll cycle:
+It transfers queued outgoing commands and processes incoming messages up to the configured work budget, then returns a Vec of events for that cycle.
+Remaining work stays ordered for later polls:

 Rust